yume-chan/ya-webadb/libraries/adb/README.md

 Synchronously or asynchronously iterate through all stored RSA private keys.

-Each call to `iterateKeys` must returns a different iterator that iterate through all stored keys.
+Each call to `iterateKeys` must return a different iterator that iterate through all stored keys.

 ##### Implementations